 Is Joovv an "Unfair Competitive Advantage"?

-One of the best strength trainers of all-time, the late great Olympic trainer Charles Poliquin, told us that he had all his clients using Joovv red light therapy for training performance, energy, and muscle recovery.
+One of the best strength trainers of all-time, the late great strength trainer Charles Poliquin, told us that he had all his clients using Joovv red light therapy for training performance, energy, and muscle recovery.